Skip to content

 2026 Pricing Updates:

-In our testing, paid users get far more responses than free accounts, mainly due to advanced search filters that help target compatible matches.
+Paid users generally get more responses than free accounts, mainly due to advanced search filters that help target compatible matches.

 #User Base Comparison